condlex/wpdk/README.md

 0.1.1 .
 In this version, I code based on improvisation, so the codebase does not follow Wordpress Coding Standards, this will be fixed in next version.

+[ April 3, 2026 ]
++ This version is called version 0.1.2.
+In this version, version 0.1.1 is modified to apply Wordpress Coding Standards.

 ```